 If your surgery monitor, previously integrated with the Smart Flow, stops working properly for any reason, you can try these troubleshooting steps first.
 This troubleshooting should help you to restore the monitor connection and data transfer with the Smart Flow.
-Otherwise, it can help you to gather detailed information about the issue for our Support, which certainly saves the time.
+Otherwise, it can help you to gather detailed information about the issue for your own IT services to investigate, which certainly saves time.

 In case of any errors which you get on the iPad when trying to connect the surgery monitor, please restart Surgery Admin application (SFS Listener) on the PC (where the Surgery Admin application is installed, also known as Host PC, Listener PC) first.